mavryk-network/mavryk-taquito/docs/contract-test-collection.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The contracts used in Taquito Integration Tests and in Taquito Documentation Live Code Examples are test data and require curation.
+The contracts used in Webmavryk Integration Tests and in Webmavryk Documentation Live Code Examples are test data and require curation.
 Here we collect the contracts, give them names, demonstrate their properties and describe their use.

-Each contract description will include the storage in Michelson and the storage as Javascript as used by Taquito.
+Each contract description will include the storage in Michelson and the storage as Javascript as used by Webmavryk.

 - **Basic Contracts**
   - [IncrementContract](#incrementcontract)